CeMOS-Mannheim/moleculaR/README.md

 ### Vignettes

 Vignettes are provided with the package to illustrate basic functionality.
 You can see all installed vignettes by calling `browseVignettes("moleculaR")`.
-To read a speficic vignette use, for example, `vignette("exampleData-workflow")` and to view its code use `edit(vignette("exampleData-workflow"))`.
+To read a speficic vignette use, for example, `vignette("moleculaR-walkthrough")` and to view its code use `edit(vignette("moleculaR-walkthrough"))`.

 ### _moleculaR_ Shiny-Apps